-In Israel, a trustee is personally liable for any damage caused to the trust’s assets and/or beneficiaries as a result of a breach of his or her duty as trustee.
+In Israel, a trustee is personally liable for any damage caused to the trust’s assets and/or beneficiaries as a result of a breach of their duty as trustee.
 Hence, a trustee that acted as per the trust’s terms shall normally not be personally liable if he or she acted in good faith and diligence as a reasonable person would have acted under the same circumstances.

 The trust’s terms cannot discharge a trustee from liability, including from the obligation to act in good faith and diligence as a reasonable person, nor provide for an exemption from liability due to negligence.
-However, a trustee may request the court to exempt him or her from liability, provided that (i) the trustee acted in good faith, and (ii) in performing his or her act or omission, the trustee had meant to fulfil his or her rule as trustee.
+However, a trustee may request the court to exempt him or her from liability, provided that the trustee acted in good faith and, in performing their act or omission, the trustee had meant to fulfil his or her rule as trustee.

 As the trustee’s liability for damages means that the trustee is personally liable to compensate for the damages caused to the trust’s assets and/or to the beneficiaries as a result of a breach of his or her duty as trustee, it is highly recommended to insure the risks associated with the activity of trustees, or at the very least to receive an indemnification obligation from the settlor and/or beneficiary.

 The aforesaid provisions of the Israeli Trust Law are obviously very conservative and under-developed, and pose significant exposures and risks to trustees acting under it.
 Therefore, more sophisticated trusts use other legal systems as the governing law of the trust.

 Acquiring or holding an active business does not only contain an intrinsic risk, but also does not necessarily allow for a quick realisation when funds are required by the trust.
 Thus, holding an active business is not a common practice for a trustee in Israel, although technically being permitted.
-In fact, where a trust has originally been created with a purpose to hold an active business and ensure its smooth succession, the trustee would not be at risk of being blamed for acting in a breach of his duties.
+In fact, the trustee would not be at risk of being blamed for acting in a breach of his duties, where a trust has originally been created with a purpose to hold an active business and ensure its smooth succession.
 In such cases it is strongly recommended to specifically state this purpose of the trust in the trust deed, and if not possible - at the settlor’s letter of wishes.

 The Law of Return, 5710 – 1950 grants every Jewish person the right to immigrate to Israel and to become (if he or she wishes to) an Israeli citizen.
-In this respect, a 'Jew' means a person who was born to a Jewish mother, or has converted to Judaism and is not a member of another religion, including a child and the grandchild of a Jew, the spouse of a child of a Jew and the spouse of the grandchild of a Jew, but excluding any person who (i) had been a Jew and had voluntarily converted his or her religion, (ii) had been engaged in an activity against the Jewish people, (iii) may endanger the public health in Israel or the security of the State of Israel, or (iv) has a criminal record, likely to endanger public welfare in Israel.
+In this respect, a "Jew" means a person who was born to a Jewish mother, or has converted to Judaism and is not a member of another religion, including a child and the grandchild of a Jew, the spouse of a child of a Jew and the spouse of the grandchild of a Jew, but excluding any person who:

 A Jew eligible to citizenship is also eligible to permanent residency.
 A non-Jew may apply for residency (temporary or permanent) under certain circumstances, which is a fairly long process, imposing different requirements.